exercism/configlet/README.md

 We describe the checking and updating of these data kinds in individual sections later, but as a quick summary:

 - `configlet sync` only operates on exercises that exist in the track-level `config.json` file.
-  Therefore if you are implementing a new exercise on a track and want to add the initial files with `configlet sync`, please add the exercise to the track-level `config.json` file first.
+  Therefore if you are implementing a new exercise on a track and want to add the initial files with `configlet sync`, add the exercise to the track-level `config.json` file first.
-  If the exercise isn't yet ready to be user-facing, please set its `status` value to `wip`.
+  If the exercise isn't yet ready to be user-facing, set its `status` value to `wip`.
 - A plain `configlet sync` makes no changes to the track, and checks every data kind for every exercise.
 - To operate on a subset of data kinds, use some combination of the `--docs`, `--filepaths`, `--metadata`, and `--tests` options.
 - To interactively update data on the track, use the `--update` option.